Number0000/AMEMusicPlayer01/README.md

 # AMEMusicPlayer01
-Spotify Music Shuffle
+Spotify Music Shuffle Test File
-This is a music shuffle created to experience both different kind of song back and forward.

 **build of from #possan**